sbt/sbt-concat/README.md

 $(onDomReady);
 ```

-These will reside under the asset build directory in a sub-directory named `concat`.
+These will reside under the asset build directory in a sub-directory named `concat` by default.
+You can change the name
+of this directory using the `Concat.parentDir` `SettingKey`.

 License
 =======